Graduate Global Experiential Learning

 Davis-Putter Scholarship Fund

 The Davis-Putter Scholarship Fund aids people active in movements for social and economic justice.
 These need-based scholarships are awarded to students who are able to do academic work, including study abroad, at the college or university level or are enrolled in a trade or technical program and who are active in the progressive movement.
 Grantees have been active in the struggle against racism, sexism, homophobia, and other forms of oppression; building the movement for economic justice; and creating peace through international, anti-imperialist solidarity.
-Applications open in January and close March 31.
+Applications open in January and close on March 31.

-Explore the World Travel Scholarships (on pause)
+Explore the World Travel Scholarships